omairapalacios/Install-Realtek-Wifi-Driver/README.md

-Guide to Install RLT_WifiDRiver in Linux Distributions based in : https://github.com/lwfinger/rtlwifi_new -Before of begin with installation may you need to run this command to update to download the package lists from the repositories and "updates" them to get information on the newest versions.
+Guide to Install RLT_WifiDRiver in Linux Distributions based in : https://github.com/lwfinger/rtlwifi_new

+Before of begin with installation may you need to run this command to update to download the package lists from the repositories and "updates" them to get information on the newest versions.

 sudo apt-get update